laleh-h/codingTasks/Amazon Reviews Sentiment/README.md

 # AMAZON's Product reviews Sentiment: A Natural Language Processing Approach (NLP)

 ## Description
+Sentiment analysis, also known as opinion mining, is a crucial technique in natural language processing (NLP) that helps in understanding and extracting the sentiment or emotional tone behind a piece of text.

 The project is designed to analyze and classify the sentiment of customer reviews on Amazon products.
-By leveraging natural language processing (NLP) techniques and sentiment analysis algorithms, the model can determine whether a review expresses a positive, negative, or neutral sentiment.
+By leveraging NLP techniques and sentiment analysis algorithms, the model can determine whether a review expresses a positive, negative, or neutral sentiment.
 This model provides valuable insights into customer opinions, helping businesses understand consumer satisfaction and areas for improvement.

 ## Required Libraries
 - `pandas`